Portavogie: History

 In about 1555 there was a settlement at Stable Hole to the north of where Portavogie now stands, at the bottom of what is now the Warnocks Road.
 The site was chosen for the shelter provided by the surrounding rocks and the sandy shore on which the inhabitants could beach their boats; they existed on what they could grow and catch.
 This was the first settled area south of Ballyhalbert (Talbot's Town) and in the main the inhabitants were families of fishermen who had travelled from across the Irish Sea from the Solway Coast.
 In those days the Ardes was an area of marsh land and bog and was in a world of its own to the rest of Ireland.
-Public records from 1620 name the area as Portabogagh from the Gaelic Port a' Bhogaigh.
-As with all names, pronunciation leads to different spelling and in time this became Portavogie, this spelling first recorded in 1810.
-(Note on pronunciation - Bhogaigh - the Bh is pronounced V and the gh is silent thus it would be pronounced as vogie).
+Public records from 1620 name the area as Portabogagh from the Irish Port a' Bhogaigh.
+In time this became Portavogie, this spelling first recorded in 1810.
+(Note on pronunciation: Bhogaigh, the bh is pronounced as a v and the gh is silent, thus it would be pronounced as vogie).

 With no strategic benefit in developing Portavogie the Anglo-Normans ignored the immediate area and concentrated on developing the castles at Quintin, Ardkeen, Portaferry and Ballygalget.
 The entrance to Strangford Lough became a strategic defence area and was rich in seafish providing a ready source of food.

 Portavogie was protected from the east by the Irish Sea and to the west by the "Bogs", an area still known as that today.
 The route north to Newtownards was low lying and subject to regular flooding at spring tide.
 At one time there were 82 windmills the length of the Ards Peninsula; this must have looked as the Netherlands does today and probably gave rise to the epithet "Little Holland".
 The Savage family had controlled the Ards from around 1200 but did little to improve the area, instead concentrating on securing their ownership and defences.